 Something to Think About if You Use Aspirin Therapy

-It has also been found that aspirin and aspirin like compounds may inhibit prostaglandin function.
-This is of special concern for women, who have been using aspirin therapy for years.
-Many doctors suggest aspirin therapy to help reduce the chance of re-current miscarriage, due to blood clotting issues.
-EPO may help support and restore prostaglandin function, for women who have used aspirin therapy.
+It has been found that aspirin and aspirin like compounds may inhibit prostaglandin function.
+This is of special concern for women who have been using aspirin therapy for years.
+Many doctors suggest aspirin therapy to help reduce the chance of recurrent miscarriage, due to blood clotting issues.
+EPO may help support prostaglandin function for women who have used or are currently on aspirin therapy.

 Suggested Usage of Evening Primrose Oil

-General usage is 1500 – 3000 mg one to two times daily.
-Beginning at the lowest suggested dosage may help to see how the body responds to this supplement, and then increase over time as necessary.
+General use is 1500 – 3000 mg one to two times daily.
+Beginning at the lowest suggested use, and then increasing suggested use over time, as necessary.